wannier-developers/wannier90/docs/docs/user_guide/postw90/gyrotropic.md

 ## `gyrotropic_task=-spin`: compute also the spin component of NOA and KME

-Unless this task is specified, only the orbital contributions are calcuated in NOA and KME, thus contributions from
+Unless this task is specified, only the orbital contributions are calculated in NOA and KME, thus contributions from Eqs. $\eqref{eq:m-spin}$ and $\eqref{eq:B-ac-spin}$ are omitted.
-Eqs. $\eqref{eq:m-spin}$
-and $\eqref{eq:B-ac-spin}$ are omitted.